 Sometimes the biggest challenge to learning anything is understanding the specialized jargon.
 Real estate is full of mysterious terms like warranty deed, mandatory delivery commitment and loan acceleration.
 This is one place where ignorance is NOT bliss.
 Ignorance, in fact, can be really costly.
 Not to worry.
 The Taylor Morrison homebuyer’s tool box includes a comprehensive real estate glossary with easy-to-understand explanations of everything from abstract of table to Zum Pex manifold plumbing system.
 Book mark it and refer to it anytime you’re not sure of what something means.

 Are You Really Ready to Buy?

 Sure, you’re sick of shelling out rent and getting nothing in return except surprise rent increases and noisy neighbors.
 But before you get in over your head, do some basic homebuying homework.
-A good place to start is our post, 5 Signs You’re Ready to Buy a New Home in 2018.
+A good place to start is our post, 5 Signs You’re Ready to Buy a New Home.
 It’s a reality check list that covers financial considerations, budgeting, goal setting and dream wrangling, along with links to bonus reading.

 Our Home Buying ABCs is another useful blog post that will take you from getting started to getting help in three steps.

 Okay, you’re certain you’re a candidate to become a new homeowner.
 Yay!
 Now it’s time to figure out how much new home you can afford to buy.
 This is the REAL part of real estate.
 A few of things you’ll want to settle before you start shopping include:

 - The size of your down payment.
 This is the upfront cash component.
 Generally speaking, the bigger your down payment, the lower your monthly mortgage.
 It can also affect the type of loan you qualify for.
 Be sure to keep some cash in reserve for closing costs, moving expenses, etc.